 1. Fund Switch – An option to move your money between equity and debt funds.

 2. Premium Redirection – An option to invest your future premiums in a different fund of your choice other than your base fund.

 3. Partial Withdrawals – An option that allows you to withdraw a part of your money.

-4. Top-ups – An option that allows you to invest your surplus money, either once or multiple times in your existing policy.
+4. Top-ups – This option allows you to invest your surplus money, either once or multiple times in your existing policy.

 To understand all benefits offered under your policy, it is advisable that you read the product brochure carefully.
 This will help you make the right decision.

-+Provided monies are not in DP Fund.
-You can make unlimited number of partial withdrawals as long as the total amount of partial withdrawals in a year does not exceed 20% of the Fund Value in a policy year.
-DP Funds refer to Discontinued Policy Funds and consist of money from lapsed policy.
++Provided monies are not in in the Discontinued Policy (DP) Fund.
+You can make an unlimited number of partial withdrawals as long as the total amount of partial withdrawals in a year does not exceed 20% of the Fund Value in a policy year.
+DP Funds refer to Discontinued Policy Funds and consist of money from the lapsed policy.